Cartagena Cathedral, Colombia: History

 Thus began the construction of the third Cathedral by the year 1575, located far from the port for security reasons, in a corner that faces a narrow street later named "Santos de Piedra", next to the present park Parque de Bolívar; But without facing it, following the model adopted by Nicolás de Ovando in Santo Domingo and the old and strong tradition of the church surrounded, in time, by the most outstanding constructions of the city, as they are the headquarters of the civil power and the houses of the most important personages.

 In 1577, when the foundation was still being worked on, it was discussed in the Cabildo the feasibility of changing its orientation and turning its axis ninety degrees, as proposed by regidor and captain Sebastián Pérez.
-The councilors were in agreement with the proposal, they noticed that it would be better, but for that it was necessary to acquire properties and the Cabildo did not have extra funds to buy them.
-So, Captain Pérez offered to donate 200 pesos for this purpose, but that amount was not enough, so the governor met with the neighbors (among whom a contribution from each other had been made to finance the work), and as everyone voted to continue the work as it was initiated, the cabildo decided for this, in addition the Governor indicated that it was not possible to make a new contribution from each other to acquire the houses, since the king only authorized it to do it only to pay the work.
+The councilors were in agreement with the proposal, they noticed that it would be better, but for that, it was necessary to acquire properties and the Cabildo did not have extra funds to buy them.
+So, Captain Pérez offered to donate 200 pesos for this purpose, but that amount was not enough, so the governor met with the neighbors (among whom a contribution from each other had been made to finance the work), and as everyone voted to continue the work as it was initiated, the cabildo decided for this, in addition, the Governor indicated that it was not possible to make a new contribution from each other to acquire the houses, since the king only authorized it to do it only to pay the work.
 It is thus that the idea of turning the project was discarded and the work continued as it was planned.

 The work continued actively, because, a year later, "five arches to be made in the chapel are already to begin on the pillars that are made".
 Master González, seeing the little strength and firmness of the stone, decided to add another support for the ceiling and modified in full gear the original design that was of six pairs of columns, which remained of seven pairs.
 During the course of the work some doubts were generated about the material of the arches and the height of the main nave in relation to the main chapel, but it was always heard and respected the point of view of the author of the design: The arches are built in stone, and the main nave of the same height as the main chapel.

 In 1579, more than half of the walls were at the level of the mark and the remaining part was at a height of five walls.
-In that same year it is named like new bishop Friar Juan de Montalvo.
+In that same year, it was named after the new bishop Friar Juan de Montalvo.
 Already for 1585, ten years after the work began, it is stated that the volume of the building was covered and, although the neighboring buildings and tower were missing, the work was practically finished.